 Continue on the obvious trail along the ridge you can see in the photo below until you reach a short, steep section.
 There are a couple of routes up and they both end up at the same point.
 Continue to the high point on the Prairie View trail for superlative views of both Barrier Lake and Mount Baldy.

-Most people do the return hike to the trailhead by retracing their steps from the high point on the ridge.
+Most people do the return Prairie View hike to the trailhead by retracing their steps from the high point on the McConnell Ridge.
 But you can descend McConnell Ridge to Jewell Pass and end up on Stoney Trail beside Barrier Lake.
 It makes for a more interesting hike but longer hike if you do this.

 You’ll see an arrow pointing down the ridge.
 Follow it to the low point and then turn right into the trees.
 In mid-October there was plenty of snow and ice for many kilometres so I reiterate – don’t forget the icers.
 Some people might like poles through here too.